Edward St Maur, 11th Duke of Somerset

-Biography
+Early life

 Seymour was born at Monkton Farleigh in Wiltshire, the son and heir of Webb Seymour, 10th Duke of Somerset (1718–1793), by his wife Mary Bonnell, daughter of John Bonnell, of Stanton Harcourt, Oxfordshire.
-He was baptised on 4 April 1775 at Monkton Farleigh, with the name of Edward Seymour, but later changed it to Edward St. Maur, in the belief it was the original ancient form of the name.
+He was baptised on 4 April 1775 at Monkton Farleigh, with the name of Edward Seymour, but later changed it to Edward St Maur (between 28 August 1850 and 23 October 1851) in the belief it was the original ancient form of the name.
+His younger brother, Lord Webb Seymour, was an amateur geologist and Fellow of the Royal Society.

 In 1793 he succeeded his father in the dukedom.
-In 1795, in the company of Reverend John Henry Michell, he undertook a tour through England, Wales and Scotland, which he recorded in a journal, published in 1845.
+In 1795, in the company of the Rev. John Henry Michell, he undertook a tour through England, Wales and Scotland, which he recorded in a journal, published in 1845.
 The tour took him as far as the Isles of Staffa and Iona in the Hebrides.

+Career

+When the Wiltshire Supplementary Militia was embodied in 1797 he was appointed as its Colonel; it was disbanded in 1799.

 He was a gifted mathematician and served as president of the Linnean Society of London from 1834 to 1837 and as president of the Royal Institution from 1826 to 1842.
 He was also a Fellow of the Royal Society.
-In 1837 he was made a Knight of the Garter by Queen Victoria.
+In 1837, he was made a Knight of the Garter by King William IV.
 Seymour was also set to serve as the first President of the Astronomical Society of London (later the Royal Astronomical Society), having been unanimously elected to this post at the Society's second public meeting on 29 February 1820.
 However, he was persuaded to resign the position within days of his election by his friend (and then President of the Royal Society) Joseph Banks, who strongly opposed the establishment of a specialist society for astronomy.
 He was a patron of the Free Church of England.

+Properties

-In 1808 he purchased a London townhouse on Park Lane which he named Somerset House, and where he spent much of his time.
+In 1808, he purchased a London townhouse on Park Lane which he named Somerset House, and where he spent much of his time.
 In addition, in 1829 he purchased from George Templer (1781–1843) the Devonshire estate of Stover in the parish of Teigngrace, near Newton Abbot, and made Stover House his principal residence, where he displayed the valuable "Hamilton" art collection brought as her marriage portion by his wife Lady Charlotte Hamilton, a daughter of the 9th Duke of Hamilton.
 This included paintings by Rubens, Lawrence and Reynolds.
 The principal seat of the Seymour family had been Maiden Bradley in Wiltshire, but for one more generation it remained Stover.
 The Stover purchase included the Stover Canal and the Haytor quarries and Haytor Granite Tramway.
 He added a large porte cochere with Doric columns to Stover House and built a matching entrance lodge.